 Everybody knows that the digital age is being defined by the perpetual source of free and readily available information that is empowering customers to make intelligent choices about the way in which they consume the right product for the right situation, in a manner that matches their individual learning style.

-In addition, the way in which organisations deliver education and learning is also being disrupted.
+In addition, the way in which organizations deliver education and learning is also being disrupted.
 Learning teams are unable to forecast the skills of the future and match the pace of change and demands from their internal and external customers.

 The rise of digital age learning